ovh/docs/pages/cloud/public-cloud/put_an_instance_in_rescue_mode/guide.en-gb.md

 ---
 title: 'Put an instance in rescue mode'
+slug: put_an_instance_in_rescue_mode
 excerpt: 'This guide will show you how to put your instance in rescue mode'
-slug: put_an_instance_in_rescue_mode
 legacy_guide_number: g2029
 section: Troubleshooting
 ---

-**Last updated 31st January 2019**
+**Last updated 13th March 2019**

 ## Objective